mohitydv09/dl-availability-notifier/README.md

 # dl-availability-notifier

-Web scrapper to notify the availability of driving licence test.
+Frusteatd by the non availbality of slots for skill test in Minnesota, I crated this bot to notify me when there is availbity of slots.